Antonis Manitakis: Political career

 In May 2012, Manitakis was appointed interim minister of interior to the Caretaker Cabinet of Panagiotis Pikrammenos.
-On 21 June, after a suggestion made by the Democratic Left, it was announced that he would participate at the Government of Antonis Samaras as the minister of administrative reform and e-governance.
+On 21 June, after a suggestion made by the Democratic Left, it was announced that he would participate in the Government of Antonis Samaras as the minister of administrative reform and e-governance.

+Personal life

+Manitakis died on 18 February 2026, at the age of 81.